-- Never distract the driver unless there is immediate danger to you or others. - Remain seated with your seat belt fastened, keep the aisles clear, always keep your arms, legs, and head inside the - Eating, drinking, and chewing gum are prohibited unless an exception has been approved for a trip approved by the Superintendent or designee. - Never bring unauthorized items into the bus. - Always wear your seat belt when one is available.
+- Never distract the driver unless there is immediate danger to you or others. - Remain seated with your seat belt fastened, keep the aisles clear, always keep your arms, legs, and head inside the bus. - Eating, drinking, and chewing gum are prohibited unless an exception has been approved for a trip approved by the Superintendent or designee. - Never bring unauthorized items into the bus. - Always wear your seat belt when one is available. - Always show respect for your fellow students and bus driver.